AM5800/self_drifing_car/advanced_lanes_detection/readme.md

      [0, img_shape[0]]])

 ```
 I verified that my perspective transform was working as expected by warping an image where car is moving in the center and lane lines are straight.
-After warping such image lane lines should were almost vertical.
+After warping such image lane lines were almost vertical.

 ![Warping result](output_images/warp_result.png)